exposit/pythia-oracle/HELP.md

 By default, all Pythia core panels (in "resources/panels") are enabled.
 To disable a panel, change "False" under "exclude()" to "True".
 You may experience odd results if you disable a panel other widgets rely on, so proceed with caution.

 For Seeds, simply delete or rename any files in the "resources/panels/seeds" folder you don't wish to have show up in your Seeds panel.
 Be sure to delete (or add) all four subtypes when changing seed source files.

+You can choose to exclude each map panel by setting the "exclude_\<mapname.py\>" variables in config.general to True.

 __*Setting Up Oracle Defaults*__